SeokminHong/gatsby-cloudflare-rs/README.md

 1. Make an OAuth2 application on GitHub.
 2. Deploy the frontend without environment variables.
 3. Deploy the workers.
-4. Add the API URL to the frontend and rebuild it.
+4. Add the API URL to the frontend's environment variable, `GATSBY_GITHUB_API`, and rebuild it.

 ## References